 The accompanying financial statements have been prepared under the assumption that the Company will continue as a going concern.
-Such assumption contemplates the realization of assets and satisfaction of liabilities in the normal course of business.
-For the six months ended June 30, 2022, the Company recorded a net loss of \$1,859 and used cash in operations of \$2,311.
-As of June 30, 2022, we had a cash balance of \$2,656, with borrowing capacity of \$2,806, stockholders' equity of \$21,391 and a working capital of \$20,138.
-Notwithstanding the net loss for the six-month period ended June 30, 2022, management projects adequate cash flow from operations and available line of credit through June 30, 2023, sufficient to ensure continuation of the Company as a going concern for at least one year from the date the Company's June 30, 2022 financial statements are issued.
+For the six months ended June 30, 2023, the Company recorded a net loss of \$1,549 and used cash in operations of \$2,804.
+The Company's management evaluated whether there are conditions or events considered in the aggregate, that raise substantial doubt about the Company's ability to continue as a going concern within one year after the date the financial statements are issued.

+Notwithstanding the net loss for the six-month period ended June 30, 2023, management concluded that the Company will have adequate cash flow from operations and available line of credit in 2023 and 2024 so that it is probable that the Company will be able to fund its current operating plan and satisfy its liquidity requirements within one year from the date the Company's June 30, 2023 financial statements are issued.

-Historically, we have financed our operations through public and private sales of common stock, credit lines from financial institutions, and cash generated from operations to provide the Company the liquidity and capital resources to fund its operating expenses and capital expenditure requirements.
-The Company expects to continue investing in product development and sales and marketing activities and has taken action to improve our margins, and are continuing to build a strong back log.
+As of June 30, 2023, the Company had a cash balance of \$292, with borrowing capacity of \$71, stockholders' equity of \$16,632, and working capital of \$15,391.
 The long-term continuation of the Company's business plan is dependent upon the generation of sufficient revenues from its products to offset expenses.
 In the event that the Company does not generate sufficient cash flows from operations and is unable to obtain funding, the Company will be forced to delay, reduce, or eliminate some or all of its discretionary spending, which could adversely affect the Company's business prospects, ability to meet long-term liquidity needs or ability to continue operations.

-Impact of COVID-19
+Impact of COVID-19 and Inflation